A quantized Riemann-Hilbert problem in Donaldson-Thomas theory: The quantum Riemann-Hilbert problem for doubled A

 Although this definition looks rather arbitrary at first sight, this quadratic refinement should in fact be viewed as being canonical (see the discussion in \cite[Section 7.7]{GMN2}): it is uniquely defined by the property that $\Omega(\gamma)\neq 0$ implies $ \sigma(\gamma)=-1$.

 We would now like to compose the quantum Riemann-Hilbert by the involution $D$ so as to obtain nicer formulae for its solution.
-To express this in a down-to-earth manner, we introduce new variables
+To express this in a down-to-earth manner, we introduce new variables\footnote{The choice of notation here is a little unfortunate since often in the literature one finds $q^{\half}=\bL^{\half}$ instead. }

 Then the quantum torus is

 This change of variables has no effect on the form of the heuristic quantum Riemann-Hilbert problem described in the Introduction, and at first sight looks completely trivial.
 However, it becomes non-trivial when we pass to the extended quantum torus.